-Posted on January 6, 2010February 2, 2021 by Dale Phillips Review: The Workbench Book The Workbench Book Scott Landis Taunton Press, 1987.
-248 pp. ISBN 0-918804-76-0 Originally published in American Lutherie #32, 1992 and Big Red Book of American Lutherie Volume Three, 2004 Even though this book was published several years ago and so is likely known to many of you, I thought it might be worthwhile to look at it specifically from a luthier’s point of view.
+Posted on January 6, 2010September 2, 2021 by Dale Phillips Review: The Workbench Book by Scott Landis Review: The Workbench Book by Scott Landis Reviewed by Robert Lundberg Originally published in American Lutherie #32, 1992 and Big Red Book of American Lutherie Volume Three, 2004 The Workbench Book Scott Landis Taunton Press, 1987.
+248 pp. ISBN 0-918804-76-0 Even though this book was published several years ago and so is likely known to many of you, I thought it might be worthwhile to look at it specifically from a luthier’s point of view.
 It is clear from the first glance that The Workbench Book is a truly remarkable book which will be of great interest to anyone making things from wood or working with wooden objects.
 From the experienced woodworking professional to the neophyte, everyone will find this an interesting and intriguing resource which in my library has the privilege of sharing, with only a few other books, a spot on my reference shelf.
-The scope is immense.
-It begins with a brief history of woodworking benches worldwide (chapter 1).
-Then follow several chapters (chapters 2 through 7) which feature historical and modern designs with photos and drawings on their construction which are complete enough that an experienced woodworker could build a copy.
-It is especially helpful that interesting or unique details of many benches are explained clearly using photographs and drawings, because while you might not wish to copy the entire design, there may be aspects which you would want to use.
 Become A Member to Continue Reading This Article This article is part of our premium web content offered to Guild members.
 To view this and other web articles, join the Guild of American Luthiers.
 Members also receive 4 annual issues of American Lutherie and get discounts on products.
 For details, visit the membership page.
 If you are already a member, login for access or contact us to setup your account.